Quadratic forms representing all odd positive integers: Rankin-Selberg -functions

-\end{prop} \begin{proof} Let $\pi_{1}$ and $\pi_{2}$ be the local representations of $\GL_{2}(\Q_{p})$ that occur in $f$ and $g$, respectively.
-Since the $p$th Fourier coefficients of $f$ and $g$ have absolute value $p^{1/2}$ (by \eqref{sizeofap}), the local representations $\pi_{1}$ and $\pi_{2}$ must be principal series representations $\pi(\epsilon_{i}, \psi \epsilon_{i}^{-1})$, where $\epsilon$ is an unramified character of $\Q_{p}^{\times}$ and $\psi$ is the local component of the Dirichlet character $\chi$ at $p$.
+\end{prop} \begin{rem} In the case that $f$ does have CM, $L(\Sym^{4} f, s)$ has a pole at $s = 1$ and the proof of Proposition~\ref{llow} below breaks down.
+This is the source of ineffectivity in Theorem~\ref{bound}. \end{rem} \begin{rem} One can obtain numerical confirmation of the result above by checking the stated functional equations using the $L$-functions package (available in PARI/GP, Magma and Sage) due to Tim Dokchitser (see \cite{Dok}). \end{rem} \begin{proof} Let $p$ be a prime dividing $N$ and let $\pi$ be the local representation of $\GL_{2}(\Q_{p})$ that occurs as a constituent of $f$.
+Since the $p$th Fourier coefficient of $f$ has absolute value $p^{1/2}$ (by \eqref{sizeofap}), $\pi$ must be a principal series representation $\pi(\epsilon, \chi_{p} \epsilon^{-1})$, where $\epsilon$ is an unramified character of $\Q_{p}^{\times}$ and $\chi_{p}$ is the local component of the Dirichlet character $\chi$ at $p$.
 (This follows from a comparison of the different options for the local $L$-functions described in Chapter 6, Sections 25 and 26 of \cite{BushHenn}.)